junxit/us-congress-bills-109/bill.md

 - **(a)** *Authorization* The President is authorized to establish programs in support of greater energy cooperation between the United States and India.
 - **(b)** *Activities* Assistance may be provided under this section for cooperation related to—
   - **(1)** research, development, and deployment of clean coal and emission reduction technologies and carbon sequestration projects;
-  - **(2)** research, development, and deployment of alternative fuel sources, such as ethanol, bio-mass, coal-based fuels, and hydrogen;
+  - **(2)** research, development, and deployment of alternative fuel sources, such as ethanol, bio-mass, and coal-based fuels, and hydrogen;
   - **(3)** research, development, and deployment of energy efficiency projects;
   - **(4)** research related to commercially available technologies that promote the clean and efficient use of energy in India; and
   - **(5)** technical assistance in support of the development by the Government of India of a strategic oil reserve to allow India to cope with short-term disruptions to global oil supplies without causing shocks to India's market or the global market.